 Praise be to Allah.

 If a man sacrifices a single sheep or goat on behalf of himself and his family, that will suffice for everyone he intended of his family, whether living or deceased .
 If he did not intend anything specific then it includes all those who are included in this word (family or household) either customarily or linguistically.

-Similarly, if eight or more people share one camel or one cow, that is not sufficient (but it is permissible for seven people to share a camel or cow), because acts of worship are as prescribed in the Qur’aan and Sunnah and are not subject to personal opinion; it is not permissible to go beyond the set limits with regard to how much is to be done or the way in which it is to be done.
+Similarly, if eight or more people share one camel or one cow, that is not sufficient (but it is permissible for seven people to share a camel or cow).
+This is because acts of worship are as prescribed in the Quran and Sunnah and are not subject to personal opinion.
+It is not permissible to go beyond the set limits with regard to how much is to be done or the way in which it is to be done.
 This does not have to do with including others in the reward, because it was narrated that there is no limit to the number of people on whose behalf the sacrifice may be offered.